pk-auth WebAuthn on the JVM

 com.codeheadsystems:pk-auth-persistence-dynamodb DynamoDB

-AWS SDK v2 Enhanced client, single physical table, schema per item type.
-TTL attribute honored on challenges and OTPs.
+AWS SDK v2 Enhanced client, single physical table.
+Native ttl honored on challenges, OTPs, access tokens, and refresh tokens.

 Alternate flows